When it comes to the swimming track start, one of the first questions every swimmer asks is: "Which foot should I put forward?"

 Which foot to put forward on the block

-So in a track start, if you high jump from your right foot, you could try your right foot in front of the block and vice versa if you high jump from your left foot.
+So, in a track start, if you high jump off your right foot, try putting your right foot at the front of the block and see how it feels.

 Track start starting block

-If you still can’t get the hang of it, perhaps it is time to try the grab start.
+If you still can't get the hang of it or feel balanced, perhaps it's time to try the grab start instead.

 Swim Advice Topics

-Which Foot To Put Forward During The Track Start?
-(Make Your Track Start A Success) is part of the following categories: Starts and Turns, Starts - Block start and is meant for swimmers in: Level 3 - Intermediate
+The Track Start: Which Foot Should Be Forward? is part of the following categories: Starts and Turns, Starts - Block start and is meant for swimmers in: Level 3 - Intermediate

 Swimming articles you might also like: